-Hull and East Yorkshire Hospitals NHS Trust was one of the first 11 trusts selected to pilot the National Bereavement Care Pathway in 2017 to support families through the deaths of babies during pregnancy, labour or shortly after birth.
+Hull University Teaching Hospitals NHS Trust was one of the first 11 trusts selected to pilot the National Bereavement Care Pathway in 2017 to support families through the deaths of babies during pregnancy, labour or shortly after birth.

 Sue met Tanya, a sales assistant, and Luke, a joiner, within hours of them losing Imogen on March 8, 2017.

 “It was a bit of a blur at the time but Sue introduced herself while we were in hospital and then kept in touch with us,” said Tanya.

 “I got really bad anxiety afterwards and she was great, coming round to see me and Luke.
 We wouldn’t have got through it without her.”

 The couple were overcome with joy and anxiety when they discovered Tanya was pregnant for the second time six months after Imogen’s death.

 “Sue had already told me she’d be there for us if we decided to have another baby and she was,” said Tanya.
 “I felt really safe with her.